TheBigMajd/MyYGOStoryGame/README.md

 | Reward application | `Launcher/ygo-story-launcher/Tools/post_duel_validate.py`, `Launcher/ygo-story-launcher/Tools/apply_duel_rewards.py` | Shows the result-to-reward bridge after external duels finish. |
 | Data-driven content | `Launcher/ygo-story-launcher/GameData/configs` | Shows that NPCs, dialogue, duels, packs, shops, and quests were designed as editable JSON data. |

-## Suggested Portfolio Demo

-A short demo video would explain this project better than asking someone to install it.

-Recommended video structure:

-1. Start in the Godot launcher.
-2. Talk to an NPC.
-3. Trigger a duel session.
-4. Show pre-duel validation.
-5. Launch EDOPro.
-6. Show WindBot joining with the selected deck.
-7. Finish or simulate the duel result.
-8. Return to Godot and show rewards/story state changing.

-Keep the video under two minutes for recruiters.

 ## Repository Notes